jorisstander/PostureCheck/README.md

 ## Demo

 ## Process Outline
-Since I spend a lot of time behind my PC, it is important I keep an eye out on my posture.
-This is where I got the idea to create something to solve this issue for myself.
-I started looking at possible solutions and came across the term body pose tracking very quickly.
-This is for example used for yoga to check if a pose is done correctly, or during workouts to make sure exercises are performed correctly.
-This was a perfect technology for my idea and so I started reading up on body pose tracking.
+As I spend significant time on my computer, it's crucial for me to maintain good posture.
+This led me to come up with an idea to solve this problem for myself.
+I began exploring potential solutions and came across the concept of body pose tracking.
+It is commonly used in yoga to ensure proper alignment in poses and during workouts to ensure exercises are done correctly.
+This technology was an ideal fit for my idea, and so I delved deeper into researching body pose tracking.

 ### MediaPipe vs Yolov7
-While reading i came across the names MediaPipe and Yolov7, and decided to use MediaPipe in the end because of the results I found in this [video](https://www.youtube.com/watch?v=hCJIU0pOl5g&ab_channel=LearnOpenCV).
+During my research on body pose tracking, I encountered the names MediaPipe and Yolov7.
+After reviewing the results, I ultimately decided to use MediaPipe, as I found it to be more suitable for my project after watching a [video](https://www.youtube.com/watch?v=hCJIU0pOl5g&ab_channel=LearnOpenCV) on it.

 ### OpenCV
-When I was looking for MediaPipe tutorials that included poor posture, I found this page on [OpenCV](https://learnopencv.com/building-a-body-posture-analysis-system-using-mediapipe) that used the technology i wanted, and had a perfect tutorial about the idea I wanted to create.
-The plan was to get it working on my PC and then move it on the raspberry pi and test it out there.
-The tutorial was great, but it was focused on video inputs like an mp4 or a mov file.
-I wanted a live-feed with my webcam and so i started adding code to the tutorial to get it up and running.
-This was done by adding a while loop and checking if there is someone in the frame.
+While searching for MediaPipe tutorials that addressed poor posture, I discovered a page on [OpenCV](https://learnopencv.com/building-a-body-posture-analysis-system-using-mediapipe) that utilized the technology I desired and provided an excellent tutorial for the concept I aimed to create.
+My plan was to first implement it on my PC, and then later move it to a Raspberry Pi.
+The tutorial was excellent, but it was designed for video inputs such as mp4 or mov files.
+I wanted a live-feed using my webcam, so I began modifying the tutorial's code to accommodate this.

 ### Twilio
-I decided to add a SMS service to the code so that you get notified when needed.
-After comparing a few SMS services, I choose Twilio since it had a free trial and a balance to try out with.
+I decided to incorporate an SMS service into the code so that it would send notifications when necessary.
+After evaluating various SMS services, I chose Twilio, as it offered a free trial and a credit balance to test with.

 ### Moving the project to the raspberry PI
-Till now it went pretty smoothly, but the installation on the raspberry pi was definitely harder than expected.
-After trying to install the python packages, I found out quickly that some of these were not compatible with the Raspberry pi OS, and found out I had to install a different version of the OS called Buster.
-After installing this OS I got everything installed.
+So far, the project had progressed smoothly, but installing it on the Raspberry Pi proved to be more challenging than anticipated.
+Upon attempting to install the required python packages, I quickly discovered that some of them were not compatible with the existing Raspberry Pi OS.
+I then learned that I had to install a different version of the OS, called Raspbian Buster, in order to proceed.
+After installing this OS, all necessary packages were successfully installed.

 ### Running the program on the raspberry pi
-When I ran it for the first time, I unfortunatly saw that the frame rate on the camera was very bad.
-Also there wasa problem with the time of having a bad posture.
-Normally you would receive a SMS after 10 seconds, but these 10 seconds took almost a whole minute.
-I figured out that the function to get the FPS of openCV does not work on a live-feed and will always return 30 fps.
-Which means that it calculates the time with 30 fps while sometimes the FPS was actually 5.
-This made the time go 6 times slower in the program.
-This problem was in the end fixed by calculating the FPS myself for every frame.
+When I first ran the program, I unfortunately discovered that the camera's frame rate was very poor.
+Additionally, there was an issue with the duration of poor posture.
+Typically, a SMS would be sent after 10 seconds, however, this 10 seconds was taking almost a full minute.
+I discovered that the function to get the FPS of OpenCV does not work on a live-feed and will always return 30 fps.
+This meant that the program was calculating the time with 30 fps, even when the actual FPS was much lower, such as 5.
+This caused the time to be 6 times slower in the program.
+I was able to fix this problem by calculating the FPS for each frame individually.

 ## Installation